biocore/songbird/README.md

 **A.** In our experience, this is a problem with installing TensorFlow on conda.
-You should be able to get around this problem by uninstalling TensorFlow, then re-installing it from the `anaconda` conda channel:
+You should be able to get around this problem by uninstalling TensorFlow, then re-installing it from the `defaults` conda channel:

 ```bash
 conda uninstall tensorflow